LongKelvin/EzMidiPiano/README.md

 - Contain many instruments for playing/ testing midi device
 - Support Piano keyboard in both mode and binding Midi data to keyboard
 - Support Midi Sheet Music base on an OpenSource Midi Sheet Music project
-- Recording Midi song in realtime base on midi sequence
+- Recording Midi song in real-time base on midi sequence

 # About EzMidiPiano
 I started this project for my interesting on Music and Midi Technology.
-Before this project, It take me 2 month to discover where to start with.
+Before this project, it takes me 2 months to discover where to start with.
 Midi is something popular in Desktop app, but it may be some more different with Android device.
-My main porpuse is learning about Midi Techology and apply it to Android device with it is more different from the orginal.
+My main purpose is learning about Midi Technology and apply it to Android device with it is more different from the original.
 By using EzMidiPiano, you can easily to connect your Midi controller to your Android phone and enjoy it.

 # Setup